Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Remember that colder weather, additional gas appliances, or extra house guests can increase gas use, as well.

-5. Visual Indicators (Mist or Cloud)
+5. Visual Gas Leak Indicators (Mist or Cloud)

-If you observe a white mist or cloud around your LPG gas bottles or gas appliance, it could indicate a gas leak or pipe rupture.
+If you observe a white mist or cloud around your LPG gas bottles or gas appliance, it could indicate a leak or pipe rupture.

 Swirling dust or particles may also indicate a constantly moving gas from one direction, which is often the source of the leak.